Tips

 2.6, 2.7

-When using MingGW64 as downloaded by Nuitka, you’ll need the following redist versions:
+When using MingGW64 as downloaded by Nuitka, you’ll need the following redist versions (same for all versions):

 MingGW64 version